Arpitbanait/Pitch-Visualizer/README.md

 # Pitch Visualizer

 Pitch Visualizer is a FastAPI web app that turns a pasted narrative into a visual storyboard.
-It splits the text into scenes with NLTK, optionally refines the image prompts with Anthropic, and generates storyboard panels using Hugging Face image generation.
+It splits the text into scenes with NLTK, optionally refines the image prompts with Anthropic, and generates storyboard panels using Hugging Face image generation with `black-forest-labs/FLUX.1-schnell`.

 ## What it does